![]() The Artisco Bonzo Clock and 'Bonzo with bone' figures. |

 The British company Artisco made several large and

-colours, with pink tongues and black spots.
-Some
+with pink tongues and black spots.
+It is not known

-signature of Studdy's engraved in them, but this is not
+engraved in them, but this is not always the case.

 It is assumed that these were produced in the late 1920's